CoreumFoundation/coreum/spec/coreum/5-fees.md

 It must be checked to ensure that validators cannot make higher profits by purposefully including less transactions in the block.
 In other words validators must always be incentivized to include more transactions in the block

 ## Not Enough CORE Tokens Getting Staked
 The more token staked by network participants the more secure a POS network will become.
 In the cosmos hub the inflation rate is used to control how much token is staked by token holders.
 In other words they manipulate inflation rate to either incentivize or discourage token holders to stake their tokens.
-Since our system is deflationary, we cannot use inflation and a controlling mechanism and we should be mindful about the implications of our decision.

 # Gas Price Proposals
 ## Proposal 1